JordonH03/markdown-resume/src/resume.md

 <subheading> University of Manitoba .devClub </subheading>

 - Led a 24-hour hackathon by coordinating participant check-in, scheduling, and project presentations to ensure efficient operations and high satisfaction for **over 300 attendees**
-- Chaired executive meetings with detailed minutes using Robert's Rules of Order to ensure ownership of responsibilities and facilitate effective communication among members
+- Chaired executive meetings with detailed minutes using Robert's Rules of Order to ensure ownership of responsibilities and facilitate effective communication among 13 executive members and councillors

 ### Co-Chair <time> January 2023 - January 2024 </time>
 <subheading> Canadian University Software Engineering Conference (CUSEC) </subheading>

 - Oversaw team operations to execute a successful **3-day conference for 250 attendees** from over **17 universities** across Canada
 - Swiftly resolved critical challenges including **team restructuring, on-site team coordination, and managing incident reports** to create a safe and healthy environment for organizers and attendees
-- **Interviewed 40+ candidates**, built team of 20 with strong interpersonal, organizational and communication skills
+- **Interviewed 40+ candidates** to build a team of 20 with strong interpersonal, organizational and communication skills